 Toronto Police assist pro-Hamas agitators with latest arrest of David Menzies

-David Menzies was detained for a fifth time by Canadian law enforcement — this time for his coverage of antisemitic pro-Hamas agitators.
+Menzies was manhandled and shockingly arrested for the fifth time in 11 months by Canadian law enforcement — this time for his coverage of antisemitic, pro-Hamas agitators.

-Tonight, on The Ezra Levant Show, a long form interview with David Menzies on his Sunday arrest by Toronto Police.
+On this free episode of The Ezra Levant Show, a long-form interview with David Menzies on his Sunday arrest by Toronto Police.

 Every Sunday afternoon for the past year, dozens of Jews and other pro-Israel Toronto residents have peacefully waved Canadian and Israeli flags at the corner of Bathurst Street and Sheppard Avenue in North Toronto.